Relative Time in CenQL

 Simple relative time example queries

 Use relative time variables to reference relevant time frames in your queries.
+Use - with relative time variables to search for time values in the past.
 The following table contains some example CenQL queries that highlight how to target different timeframes and variables.

 Description and timeframeCenQL query